WinSMP/.github/profile/README.md

 Additionally, the repositories are marked as [Hacktoberfest](https://hacktoberfest.com), so they will count towards the goal if you make a new PR.

 All plugins should support Folia and Paper >=1.21.6.
-If you find an error related to Folia not being supported, please open a new issue and I will look over it.
+If you find an error related to Folia, or any later version of Paper not being supported, please open a new issue and I will look over it.